RDNA 3: Cache and memory subsystem

 RDNA 3 increased the capacity of L1 and L2 caches.
 The 16-way associative L1 cache shared across a shader array is doubled in RDNA 3 to 256 KB.
 The L2 cache increased from 4 MB on RDNA 2 to 6 MB on RDNA 3.
-The L3 Infinity Cache has been lowered in capacity from 128 MB to 96MB and latency has increased as it is physically present on the MCDs rather than being closer to the WGPs within the GCD.
+The L3 Infinity Cache has been lowered in capacity from 128 MB to 96 MB and latency has increased as it is physically present on the MCDs rather than being closer to the WGPs within the GCD.
 The Infinity Cache capacity was decreased due to RDNA 3 having wider a memory interface up to 384-bit whereas RDNA 2 used memory interfaces up to 256-bit.
 RDNA 3 having a wider 384-bit memory means that its cache hitrate does not have to be as high to still avoid bandwidth bottlenecks as there is higher memory bandwidth.
 RDNA 3 GPUs use GDDR6 memory rather than faster GDDR6X due to the latter's increased power consumption.